BC100Dev/BC100Dev/README.md

 I love coding on my projects and doing stuff that probably no one ever did.
 In other words, I am just the way it is but in a difficult way.

 #### Update
 I decided to remove the list of me knowing languages because I do not update the About me Profile page regularly.
 That is one of them.
 Second, I can't keep up and possibly lie about my knowledges, so there's that.
-If anyone is still interested in knowing, what coding languages I understand, just message me on either
+If anyone is still interested in knowing, what coding languages I understand, just message me on either Instagram, Discord or Twitter.
+As always, I still am trying to learn C alongside with C++, and understand the stupid linker errors.

 #### Github Stats